66daysofdata/Resources/Machine Learning/README.md

 - Dimensionality Reduction
 - Clustering

-Another popular type of Machine Learning is Reinforcement Learning which is used for learning tasks or for gaming AI.
+Another popular type of Machine Learning is Reinforcement Learning which is used for learning tasks or for game AI.
 See the diagram above.

 Some common machine learning algorithms are: